dpkg-buildpackage(1) — Linux manual page

 --sanitize-env

 Sanitize the build environment (since dpkg 1.20.0).
-This
+This will

-other process attributes that might otherwise adversely
+process attributes that might otherwise adversely affect the

-when they are not.
+are not.
 What to sanitize is vendor specific.

 -r, --root-command=gain-root-command